znxuz/mecarover/README.md

 - assign a local IP address and a gateway address in `stm32cubemx`, which should be from the same subnet as micro-ROS agent, and regenerate the configuration files and compile

-# source `control_msgs` before for `ros2`

-- either install locally via the system's package manager, or build from source